IBM/dbb/Templates/zOSNativeGitlabCIPipeline/README.md

   * to invoke the zBuilder [build](../Common-Backend-Scripts/README.md#zbuildersh-for-dbb-zbuilder) framework,
   * to upload the log files and publish them as GitLab artifacts.
 * `Packaging` stage
-  * to create a package (TAR file) based on the [PackageBuildOutputs script](../Common-Backend-Scripts/README.md#packagebuildoutputssh)
+  * to create a package (TAR file) based on the [PackageBuildOutputs script](../Common-Backend-Scripts/README.md#packagebuildoutputssh).
+  * to upload the package from above step to artifact repository.
-  * in case of a release pipeline, to create the release candidate tag.
+  * in case of a release pipeline, to create the release candidate tag using [computeReleaseVersion script](../Common-Backend-Scripts/README.md#computereleaseversionsh).
 * `Deploy Integration` stage to deploy to the development / integration test environment that includes:
   * to run the Wazi Deploy and generate deployment plan [generate command](../Common-Backend-Scripts/README.md#wazideploy-generatesh)
+  * to download the package from artifact repository.
   * to deploy the package with the Wazi Deploy [deploy command](../Common-Backend-Scripts/README.md#wazideploy-deploysh) (Python-based)
   * to run the Wazi Deploy [evidence command](../Common-Backend-Scripts/README.md#wazideploy-evidencesh) to generate deployment report and updating the evidence.
   * to publish deployment log files to the GitLab Artifacts.